Feature Image – Head chopper Alexanda Kotey on left

-According to a freed French hostage, they were the most feared of the jihadists because of their propensity to beat the captives, and their taste for the macabre, which included: use of electric shock Taser guns, mock executions (including a crucifixion of Foley), and waterboarding.
+According to a freed French hostage, they were the most feared of the jihadists because of their propensity to beat the captives, and their taste for the macabre, which included: the use of electric shock Taser guns, mock executions (including the crucifixion of Foley), and waterboarding.

 At one point, the Beatles were temporarily removed from their guard duties by ISIL because of their excessive brutality.

 The Beatles were interested in obtaining ransoms for their hostages.
 A former hostage reported that the Beatles bragged that they had been paid millions of dollars in ransoms by certain European countries—enough to retire to Kuwait or Qatar.